mohamedanees6/FormatterUtility/README.md

 # FormatterUtility
-Format the text you have, offline!
+Format the text you have, offline!(Currently supports XML for now)

 Written in pure Java, compatible from version 1.6 and above.